microsoft/Windows-driver-samples/network/ndis/mux/ReadMe.md

 Data sent down on a VELAN miniport is forwarded to the lower adapter.
 The MUX driver itself does not generate any data of its own.
 The MUX driver clones a `NET_BUFFER_LIST` for each `NetBufferList` passed to its `MPSendNetBufferLists` function, and saves a pointer to the original `NET_BUFFER_LIST` in the reserved area of the `NET_BUFFER_LIST` structure.
 When the lower adapter completes the send (`PtSendNBLComplete`), MUX picks up the original packet and calls `NdisMSendNetBufferListsComplete` to complete the original send request.

-If a non-zero VLAN ID is configured for the VELAN, and/or the packet has non-zero Ieee8021QInfo per-packet information, then the MUX driver inserts an NDIS buffer containing a tag header to the front of the packet before sending it down – see function `MPHandleSendTagging` for details.
+If a non-zero VLAN ID is configured for the VELAN, and/or the packet has non-zero Ieee8021QInfo per-packet information, then the MUX driver inserts an NDIS buffer containing a tag header to the front of the packet before sending it down, see function `MPHandleSendTagging` for details.

 ### Receiving Data